 Daybreak has ongoing capital commitments to develop certain leases pursuant to their underlying terms.
 Failure to meet such ongoing commitments may result in the loss of the right to participate in future drilling on certain leases or the loss of the lease itself.
 These ongoing capital commitments may also cause us to seek additional capital from sources outside of the Company.
-The current uncertainty in the credit and capital markets, as well as the instability in crude oil prices since June of 2014 has restricted our ability to obtain needed capital.
+The current uncertainty in the credit and capital markets, as well as the instability and volatility in crude oil prices since June of 2014 has restricted our ability to obtain needed capital.
 No assurance can be given that we will be able to obtain funding under any loan commitments or any additional financing on favorable terms, if at all.

-The Company's financial statements for the twelve months ended February 28, 2018 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
-We have incurred net losses since entering the crude oil and natural gas exploration industry in 2005.
-As of the twelve months ended February 28, 2018, we have an accumulated deficit of \$38,334,383 and a working capital deficit of \$16,009,456 which raises substantial doubt about our ability to continue as a going concern.
+The Company's financial statements for the twelve months ended February 28, 2019 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
+We have incurred a cumulative net loss since entering the crude oil and natural gas exploration industry in 2005.
+As of February 28, 2019, we have an accumulated deficit of approximately \$2.2 million and a working capital deficit of approximately \$5.2 million which raises substantial doubt about our ability to continue as a going concern.